-The Social Ecology Student Services Office is staffed by: Carol Stanley, the Director; the academic counselors - Jean Martinez, Janet Stevens, Ana Pereira Stevenson, Jenna Bague, and Jill Vidas; the office manager - Susy Yoon, and the office administrative assistant - Mari Jennings.
+The Social Ecology Student Services Office is staffed by: Cammy Wang, the Director; Assistant Director for Graduate Student Services; the academic counselors/student affairs officers Janet Stevens, Ana Pereira Stevenson, Jenna Bague, Director of Field Study, Ashley Vikander; office manager, Jill Vidas; and an office administrative assistant.
 The staff performs a variety of important functions.
-These include maintaining student files and records, advising students about degree requirements and course options, counseling students who are on academic probation, certifying the membership of students' thesis committees (for graduate students), conducting degree requirement checks, and assisting faculty with new course approvals and curriculum management.
+In support of undergraduate majors in the School this includes maintaining student files and records, advising students about degree requirements and course options, counseling students who are on academic probation, conducting degree requirement checks, and assisting faculty with new course approvals and curriculum management.
 The Student Services Office also publicizes our graduate programs, coordinates all aspects of the admissions process, and assumes responsibility for orienting new students to the School.
-In addition, the Office assigns students to teaching assistant positions, administers our fellowship and research assistant funds, administers our research and travel funds, administers our competitive awards programs, and maintains data bases on various aspects of our graduate programs.
+In addition, the Office assigns students to teaching assistant positions, administers our fellowship and research assistant funds, administers our research and travel funds, administers our competitive awards programs, certifies the membership of students' thesis/dissertation committees, and maintains data bases on various aspects of our graduate programs.
 These individuals work closely with the Associate Dean of Students (James Meeker) and with staff from various offices on campus to coordinate all administrative aspects of our programs.
-Jill Vidas is the academic counselor who handles graduate student issues.
-Students may make individual appointments as needed to meet with her or the Associate Dean.
+As Assistant Director for Graduate Student Services, Jean Martínez handles graduate student issues.
+Students may make individual appointments as needed to meet with Jean or the Associate Dean.